Data breach reported by Suffolk County computer security vendor

 Guilfoyle noted that "as we continue to strengthen our cyber security policies and procedures, we have put forth legislation to mandate vendors notify the county within 48 hours of a breach or attack.”

 Okta is a client of lobbyist and consultant Michael Balboni, whose RedLand Strategies has worked for Suffolk County on cybersecurity before and after the Sept.
 8 ransomware attack.
-Balboni and Suffolk County Executive Steve Bellone have said the former state senator and homeland security official did not recommend the products of his clients to the county, and the county has not signed vendor contracts as a result of his recommendations, Newsday has reported.
+Balboni, a former state senator and homeland security official, and Suffolk County Executive Steve Bellone have said Balboni did not recommend the products of his clients to the county, and the county has not signed vendor contracts as a result of his recommendations, Newsday has reported.

 Balboni on Thursday said there was "no involvement from RedLand" on the Suffolk-Okta contract.